safinghoghabori/instagram-profile-ui-clone/README.md

 3. npm start

-step3: Now you need to head over to the broser and type url http://localhost:5000/
+step3: Now you need to head over to the browser and type url http://localhost:5000/

 and there you go!